StableCrimson/cd-dat-utils/README.md

 # cd-dat-utils

 Utility for working with BIGFILEs in Crystal Dynamics games.

-Only works for Legact of Kain: Soul Reaver.
-But would like to add support for other Crystal Dynamics titles.
+> [!NOTE]

-No support for encrypted or compressed files at this time.
+> cd-dat-utils is still an experimental tool under development.
+Usage and configuration is subject to change.
+As of now, it is developed for use with the Legacy of Kain: Soul Reaver project.
+Compatibility for other CD titles *at this time* is not guaranteed.

 ## Context